 Following an initial statement of solidarity with Ukraine at the onset of the war, the EUA Council confirmed a number of measures to support Ukrainian universities, including the establishment of a task force on the post-war recovery of the country’s university sector, in April 2022.

-In the early months of the war, EUA conducted research on how invasion impacted Ukraine’s university sector, and the measures taken by Ukrainian authorities, the EU and the European higher education community.
-In addition, a survey of EUA’s collective members provided a valuable overview of various national level approaches to support Ukrainian students and academics, as well as relevant partnerships with Ukrainian universities.
+In the early months of the war, EUA conducted research on how the invasion impacted Ukraine’s university sector, and the measures taken by Ukrainian authorities, the EU and the European higher education community.
+In addition, a survey of EUA’s collective members provided a valuable overview of various national-level approaches to support Ukrainian students and academics, as well as relevant partnerships with Ukrainian universities.

 Based on the work of the task force, EUA then published a set of recommendations in July 2023.
-These recommendations seek to enhance collaboration and dialogue on how to better advance together in the context of uncertainty around the course and duration of Russia’s war against Ukraine.
-Together with the recommendations, EUA launched the #HE4UA initiative, which is collecting information on support and collaboration measures.
+These recommendations seek to enhance collaboration and dialogue and further suggest measures to support the Ukrainian higher education and research sector through strategic long-term approaches.

 Visit the MSCA4Ukraine webpage